sroebuck/scala-meteor-chat/README.md

 instead, so I tried that and, although it is the Servlet 3.x API it also works!

 I also tried changing the version of Atmosphere back to `0.7.2` and found that this worked fine again.

-So my conslusion here is that it is much better to include: `javax.servlet-api 3.0.1` than `geronimo-servlet_3.0_spec 1.0`.
+Eventually I discovered that if I set the jetty libraries as `"provided,jetty"` then they were included during the compilation and supplied for actual web serving and this seemed to solve everything removing any need for either `javax.servlet-api` or `geronimo-servlet_X.X_spec`.

 ### Delayed output on Webkit browsers